Top Ten Halloween Movies

 Not a surprise here the granddaddy of all slasher movies is #1 in my list of Top Ten Halloween Movies.

-The story is actually quite trivial, but John Carpenter does what he does best create an intense anxiety inducing enviroment.
+The story is actually quite trivial, but John Carpenter does what he does best create an intense, anxiety-inducing environment.

-There is a body count, but by no means high especially by todays standards, but the real trick was knowing that they were going to be killed but not knowing when that made each death that much more scarier.
+There is a body count, but by no means high especially by today’s masked killer standards.
+The real trick was knowing that they were going to be killed…but not knowing when the trap would spring made each death that much scarier.